JoelBuenrostro/micropython-for-esp32/Code/README.md

 # How to set your board for the first time for Micropython

-You need to program your board using the esptool program from espressif Github repositorie
+You need to flash your board using the esptool program from espressif Github repository

 [esptool](https://github.com/espressif/esptool)